mribrgr/StuRa-Mitgliederdatenbank/docs/sphinx/source/user/createNewOrganisationseinheit.rst

 TODO: Screenshot von Organisationseinheit hinzufügen

-You can fill in the appearing form and add on the fly new functions and/or subsections of this Organizational unit.
+You can fill in the appearing form and add on new functions and/or subsections of this Organizational unit.
 At last you need to Save everything with the Button "Sichern" on the lower right of the form.